Category: Social and Political Struggles

 René Magritte’s unthinkable thoughts

 In the tragic aftermath of World War I, Magritte turned his back on Academic history painting.
-Instead, the Belgian artist shows us life’s ambiguities, depicted in witty and thought-provoking ways.
+Instead, he shows us life’s ambiguities, depicted in witty and thought-provoking ways.

 Diane Tucker